 Michael has presented science talks or performed science comedy in a range of venues: in pubs with Bright Club Cambridge, Science Showoff and SciBar Oxford, at the Cambridge Science Centre and Science Oxford, in a field at the EMF Camp Festival, and on stage in the Bloomsbury Theatre as part of Robin Ince’s Christmas Ghosts.
-He’s also talked about science on the BBC Radio Cambridgeshire Breakfast show, and on Cam FM, hosted his own YouTube ScienceShow, Sci Cam, compered an evening about Earth Science for Pint of Science Cambridge, and talked about the physics of the navigation of birds at Animal Showoff in the Grant Museum.
+He’s also talked about science on the Naked Scientists Radio Show and the BBC Radio Cambridgeshire Breakfast show, and on Cam FM, hosted his own YouTube ScienceShow, Sci Cam, compered an evening about Earth Science for Pint of Science Cambridge, and talked about the physics of the navigation of birds at Animal Showoff in the Grant Museum.

 Michael is a regular at the Cambridge Science Festival, having hosted “Sci Cam Live” for several years, as well as performing his one-hour solo science comedy show, “How it the Universe Like a Lightbulb?”
 Along with Helen Arney he encouraged an audience to link songs to science demos in Sciencelele Singalong, and in 2013 Michael took part in the Festival’s Demo Derby.
 In the past he has also helped with Cambridge Hands-On Science’s (CHaOS) hands-on event “Crash, Bang, Squelch!”